Hello

 The choice for the ethnic instruments was slightly easier, and I have

-when they look different, even if they have a same name (see dutar,
+described as different when they look different, even if they have a

-in Central Asia).
-If the same instrument has different names (in different
+same name (see dutar, in Central Asia).
+If the same instrument

-regions), it will usually be under one picture, but with extra names
+has different names (in different regions), it will usually be under

-(see ngoni, in Africa).
-Nevertheless, sometimes the page is
+one picture, but with extra names (see ngoni, in Africa).
+Nevertheless,

-divided in several countries, and then the different names will be given
+sometimes the page is divided in several countries, and then the different

-(with a different picture) under the country (see the rather similar
+names will be given (with a different picture) under the country (see

-Chinese pipa and Vietnamese dan tyba).
+the rather similar Chinese pipa and Vietnamese dan tyba).

 top